Full Legal Terms and Conditions

 6(b): Sellers agree to accept delays in payouts due to natural disasters, significant logistical issues, wars, or significant technical issues with the limit of 30 days except in circumstances where deliveries are estimated to take more than 30 days.

-6(c): Sellers agree to be responsible for their own insurance and to engage in the filling of insurance claims in the event their packages are lost due to any non-Apex Interface related disruptions such as postal service theft, cargo vessel destruction and any other cause of missing items caused by postal services.
-Users agree that Apex Interface is not responsible financially or legally to them or any other party for fraud committed by users against users.
-Apex Interface is only responsible for providing proof of transaction to sellers.
+6(c): Sellers accept all liabilities for the sale of their items.
+Sellers agree to be responsible for their own insurance and to engage in the filling of insurance claims in the event their packages are lost due to any non-Apex Interface related disruptions such as postal service theft, cargo vessel destruction and any other cause of missing items caused by postal services.
+Users agree that Apex Interface is not responsible financially or legally to them or any other party for damages committed by users against users.
+Apex Interface is only responsible for providing proof of transaction to sellers as provided by Stripe payment processor.
 Sellers are responsible for presenting this in turn to insurance or postal claims processes.
 Sellers are responsible for the formal filling of the insurance claims and their outcomes in such instances.

 Ethical Standards: Sellers automatically have delivery details and transaction proof inherent in their visible account orders section.
-Apex Interface transaction records are logged in 3 separate places for security.
+Apex Interface transaction records are logged in 3 separate locations for security.

-Apex Interface does not accept fraud-prone and dispute prone credit cards or debt based payment systems in the processing of transactions.
+Apex Interface does not currently accept credit cards or credit payment systems in the processing of transactions.
 All payments should be in debit format from accounts with positive balances.
+Apex Interface Ltd reserves the right to cancel transactions it deems to be likely fraudulent, as determined by Apex Interface Ltd.

 Apex Interface is not liable for damages caused by items due to use or misuse in relation to a customer’s person or finances.
 Apex Interface is not liable for anything outside of the influence of Apex Interface.
 Sellers agree to be liable to their customers for any dangerous items shipped accidentally or intentionally to customers including wildlife, falsely advertised or insufficiently packaged objects resulting in sharp or hazardous debris.
 Apex Interface is not liable for any financial losses, missing or delayed shipments caused by users of Apex Interface breaching terms and conditions.
 Liability for these losses resides with the seller.
 As a seller you agree to be liable to your customer and Apex Interface for your payments of commission and any currency transfer fees, delivery and conduct.
 As a customer you agree to co-operate with Apex Interface and through Apex Interface as an intermediary; the seller in the event of making compensation liability claims against postal services or national governments.